open-learning/foundation/README.md

 The [`open-learning` foundation](http://open-learning.org/foundation/) is the non-prodit operational arm of the [`open-learning` initiative](http://open-learning.org/).

+## Goals

+The foundation has these main goals:

+- Advocate and promote the [`open-learning` initiative](http://open-learning.org/)
+- Support the [`git4ol`] project to develop an open standard for delivering open learning
+- Develop the software needed to operate an open learning ecosystem via [`git4ol-universe`](http://github.com/open-learning/git4ol-universe/)
+- Operate the infrastructure needed to provide an public open learning ecosystem via [`open-learning` campus](http://open-learning.org/campus/)
+- Seed the [`open-learning` campus](http://open-learning.org/campus/) with content, teachers and students

 ## Development

 The foundation supports the main [`git4ol`](http://github.com/open-learning/git4ol/) project.
 In addition to this the foundation also supports the following projects: